dachande/typo3-bootstrap/README.md

 ## Credits

-The provisioning workflow is loosely based on the provisioning workflow used in the [VCCW](https://github.com/vccw-team/vccw) project.
+* The provisioning workflow is loosely based on the provisioning workflow used in the [VCCW](https://github.com/vccw-team/vccw) project.
+* Thanks to [Reizwerk GmbH](https://www.reizwerk.com) allowing me to use some of my work time for package development.